-Try to not go to the toilet until you have a strong urge to pass a stool (see pages 53 to 54).
+Try to not go to the toilet until you have a strong urge to pass a stool.

 Toilet posture

 Sitting in the right position on the toilet can help you to empty your bowel better.
 Lean forward a little and rest your elbows on your knees.
 Use a small footstool to raise your feet off the floor by about 20cm (8 inches).
 This will make your knees higher than your hips.